0AwsD0/Process-Run-Checker/readme.md

 - it have nice design  - small window not taking too much space, and dark (not too dark) appearance
 - you can select checkbox to play windows 'beep' sound whenever process died

 You can download it for you privte use.
-If you make changes to the code and you want to share it, make a branch of this project.
+If you make changes to the code and you want to share it, make a fork of this project.
 You have to include link to original repository on the top as shown here: Original repository: [link]